Dipraj-1/HypesquadBadgeSwitcher/README.md

 1. **Download the plugin**
    - Download `index.tsx` from this repository
-   - Or download `index-with-settings.tsx` if you want the settings panel version

 2. **Locate your Vencord userplugins folder**
    - **Windows:** `%appdata%/Vencord/userplugins/`
    - **macOS:** `~/Library/Application Support/Vencord/userplugins/`